15Max/CloudProject/LUCAS_report.md

 Additionally, user passwords are stored in encrypted form within the Nextcloud database, ensuring that even in the event of a database breach, raw passwords remain protected.

 Nextcloud provides several built-in security features, many of which are configurable through the admin interface or via the command line.
 These include:
-- **Two-factor authentication**: Adds an extra layer of protection by requiring a second form of verification during login.
+- **Two-factor authentication (2FA)**: Adds an extra layer of protection by requiring a second form of verification during login.
 - **Server-side Encryption**: Encrypts files at rest on the server to prevent unauthorized access, even if the storage backend is compromised.
 - **OAuth2**: Allows secure authentication and token-based access using external identity providers (e.g., Google, GitHub).
 - **Logging and monitoring**: Tracks user activity and system events to detect and investigate potential security incidents.